Payola: As money laundering scheme

 In Mexico, South America, and some regions along the U.S. southern border, payola is used to launder money from illegal operations.
 In this practice, unknown "new artists" will suddenly appear on multiple formats and be aggressively promoted by producers of dubious origin, then disappear from the music scene or change their stage name.

 Criticism

-On 25 September 2007, the U.S. Congress held a hearing on hip hop music entitled From Imus to Industry: The Business of Stereotypes and Degrading Images.
-In her testimony, Lisa Fager Bediako, co-founder and President of media watchdog group Industry Ears, argued that misogynistic and racist stereotypes permeate hip hop music because record labels, radio stations, and music video channels profit from allowing such material to air while censoring other material.
+On 25 September 2007, the U.S. Congress held a hearing on hip-hop music entitled From Imus to Industry: The Business of Stereotypes and Degrading Images.
+In her testimony, Lisa Fager Bediako, co-founder and President of media watchdog group Industry Ears, argued that misogynistic and racist stereotypes permeate hip-hop because record labels, radio stations, and music video channels profit from allowing such material to air while censoring other material.
 In that context, Fager stated:

 Payola is no longer the local DJ receiving a couple dollars for airplay; it is now an organized corporate crime that supports the lack of balanced content and demeaning imagery with no consequences.